brendanartley/Regressio/README.md

 ## Installation

-Regressio is supported in Python 3.6+ or above and requires only NumPy and Matplotlib.
+Regressio is supported in Python 3.8+ and requires only NumPy and Matplotlib.

 `pip install git+https://github.com/brendanartley/Regressio`